-Disregarded sick leave does not apply to leave taken before 14 November 2022 if the staff member is on the collective agreement, or to leave taken prior to the date of signing the promulgated Individual employment Agreement (IEA) if the staff member is not a union member.
+Disregarded sick leave does not apply to leave taken before 14 November 2022 if the staff member is on the collective agreement, or to leave taken prior to the date of signing the Ministry-developed IEA if the staff member is not a union member.

 Retirement leave is set out in clause 2.6 and clause 3.8 of the collective agreement.

 Family violence leave is set out in clause 6.8 of the collective agreement.